VRConservation/geosp/z_appendices/dynamic.md

 m = geemap.Map()
 m.split_map(left_layer, right_layer)
 ```
-And then a legend and text
+And then a legend and text.

 ```python
 # Add legend and explanatory text